Bushra-YM/Capstone-Google-Data-Analytics-Project/README.md

 ## Prepare: Data Source Description

-The information used to address the business question was sourced directly from Cyclistic's internal metrics, capturing data from its stations and bikes.
-The dataset spans a 5-month duration, from January 2023 to December 2023, organized into individual files for each month.
+The information used to address the business question was sourced directly from Cyclistic's internal metrics [Divvy_tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html), capturing data from its stations and bikes.
+The data has been made available by
+Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).

+The dataset spans a 12-month duration, from January 2023 to December 2023, organized into individual files for each month.
 Each table includes 13 columns, featuring ride IDs, bike types, ride start and end times, station identifiers (including name and location), and the rider's membership type.

 ![image](https://private-user-images.githubusercontent.com/156461228/300289305-83adba3b-4add-4489-8d8e-040985dfcce5.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MDY0NzExNTQsIm5iZiI6MTcwNjQ3MDg1NCwicGF0aCI6Ii8xNTY0NjEyMjgvMzAwMjg5MzA1LTgzYWRiYTNiLTRhZGQtNDQ4OS04ZDhlLTA0MDk4NWRmY2NlNS5wbmc_WC1BbXotQWxnb3JpdGhtPUFXUzQtSE1BQy1TSEEyNTYmWC1BbXotQ3JlZGVudGlhbD1BS0lBVkNPRFlMU0E1M1BRSzRaQSUyRjIwMjQwMTI4JTJGdXMtZWFzdC0xJTJGczMlMkZhd3M0X3JlcXVlc3QmWC1BbXotRGF0ZT0yMDI0MDEyOFQxOTQwNTRaJlgtQW16LUV4cGlyZXM9MzAwJlgtQW16LVNpZ25hdHVyZT04YWU3ZDM0OTk5NDVmNWE3NmUyYWFiODZlM2MzYzEyZDI3ZThiZDlkNzg3ZDdhMWU0NmU2OTk3MjdmZTZhYzE4JlgtQW16LVNpZ25lZEhlYWRlcnM9aG9zdCZhY3Rvcl9pZD0wJmtleV9pZD0wJnJlcG9faWQ9MCJ9.97AU3qjUxmpUmmDuhogALuPcFMJyMnm0yvVjGCZnJCY)

 The data is generally unbiased, except for the absence of start and end location data for numerous rides.
 After a thorough inquiry, it was determined that information for these specific stations was unavailable.
 I downloaded each monthly CSV file and converted them into .xlsx files for utilization in Excel.

-## Process: Cleaning the Data
+## Process:

 After acquiring the data, I examined each file separately in Excel to understand its structure.
 Given the extensive size of the data, I opted to clean each month's information independently in Excel before attempting any data merging.
 The following outlines the cleaning process: